zeroamps/Tooling/README.md

 `git init` creates an empty Git repository or reinitializes an existing one.

 `git clone https://github.com/torvalds/linux.git` clones a repository into a new directory.

+`git status` obtains a summary of which files have changes that are staged for the next commit.